PlayFab/MpsSamples/README.md

 ## Questions

-If you have any questions, feel free to engage in the repo's discussions [here](https://github.com/PlayFab/MpsSamples/discussions)or find us in Discord [here](https://discord.com/invite/gamestack)
+If you have any questions, feel free to engage in the repo's discussions [here](https://github.com/PlayFab/MpsSamples/discussions) or find us in Discord [here](https://discord.com/invite/gamestack)

 ## Community samples